mmorales45/mmorales45.github.io/_posts/2018-07-24-DeliveryHelper.markdown

 Getting the Ridgeback to follow a person was the first obstacle that needed to be overcome.
 My approach was to use a large AprilTag and place it on a vest that a person wears.
 Using AprilTag detection, the position of the tag was received and this position was used for determining where the Ridgeback move to.
 Using Move Base, the Ridgeback moved to a position offset from the AprilTag/Person and continuously sends out goals as long as the state is `Follow`.

+The next video shows the Ridgeback following me as I turn towards a hallway.
 <iframe width="560" height="315"
 src="https://www.youtube.com/embed/clr_ug3EA_I">
 </iframe>

+The next two videos show the Ridgeback rotating to match the user's position.
+One is the the RVIZ view of the robot detecting the AprilTag and then issuing commands to rotate the robot while the other is the real world video of the Ridgeback rotating.

 <iframe width="560" height="315"
 src="https://www.youtube.com/embed/RiRbWFQ4rcE">